Ayrton (footballer, born 1994)

-Ayrton Pinheiro Victor (born 6 May 1994) is a Brazilian professional footballer who plays for the FC Mantois 78 in the French Championnat National 2.
+Ayrton Pinheiro Victor (born 6 May 1994) is a Brazilian professional footballer.

 Career

 Early career

 Ayrton was with Corinthians academy, before progressing to the reserve side in 2014.
 He spent time on loan with Segunda Liga side União da Madeira and Tigres do Brasil, before transferring to United Soccer League side Swope Park Rangers on 13 May 2016.

 Swope Park Rangers

 Ayrton signed for the USL affiliate of Sporting Kansas City, the Swope Park Rangers on 13 May 2016.
 He scored his first goal against Oklahoma City Energy FC on 18 June before adding three assists in the space of two games in late July against Orange County Blues FC and San Antonio FC.